Skip to footer content

 PDPage page = doc.getPage(i);

-//Creating PDImageXObject object
+// Create PDImageXObject object

-PDImageXObject pdImage = PDImageXObject.createFromFile(imageFiles.get(i).toString(),doc);
+PDImageXObject pdImage = PDImageXObject.createFromFile(imageFiles.get(i).toString(), doc);

-//creating the PDPageContentStream object
+// Create the PDPageContentStream object

 PDPageContentStream contents = new PDPageContentStream(doc, page);

-//Drawing the image in the document
+// Drawing the image in the document

 contents.drawImage(pdImage, 0, 0);